-- Examine and raise awareness of the leadership roles and responsibilities that are explored through the inspection process.
+- Examine and raise awareness of the leadership roles and responsibilities explored through the inspection process.

 - Become proficient at making and communicating judgements about pupil outcomes, provision, and leadership and management.

 - Develop the basic data handling skills used to monitor and evaluate attainment, progress, and achievement.

 - Acquire the necessary work sampling skills to quality assure teacher assessment and validate judgements about pupil progress.